 The one-year, full-time Master of Industrial Relations program (MIR) attracts new graduates as well as career employees wishing to renew or upgrade their credentials.
 The MIR-JD joint degree program is offered in cooperation with the Faculty of Law to those with strong interests in employment and labour law.

-The part-time Professional Master of Public Administration (PMIR) program allows experienced professionals the opportunity to pursue graduate studies, while meeting full-time employment and personal responsibilities.
+The part-time Professional Master of Industrial Relations (PMIR) program allows experienced professionals the opportunity to pursue graduate studies, while meeting full-time employment and personal responsibilities.

 All of these programs provide the knowledge and skills to respond effectively to current organizational requirements and future challenges relating to the employment relations.
 Specific goals and objectives include the following: